The Tibetan Book of the Dead, in its numerous English translations, is one of the best selling and most popular books in the genre of spirituality.

 If and when he manages to pass through the Chonyid Bardo, he emerges into the third stage, Sidpa Bardo, which leads to and results in the moment of rebirth.
-Padmasambhava’s deep and dark sexual obsessions are prevalent throughout both the second and third bardos, since here in the Sidpa Bardo the soul finds himself completely surrounded by men and women engaged in passionate sexual intercourse.
-He has to choose which copulating couple he desires to be his future parents on Earth.
-Having decided, conception then occurs on the physical plane, at which moment the soul experiences a feeling of tremendous bliss, yet again akin to something sexual.
+Sexuality is prominent throughout both the second and third bardos, since here in the Sidpa Bardo the soul finds itself completely surrounded by men and women engaged in passionate sexual intercourse.
+It has to choose which copulating couple it desires to be its future parents on Earth.
+Having decided, conception then occurs on the physical plane, at which moment the soul experiences a feeling of tremendous bliss, yet again likened to something sexual.

-The next thing he knows he is again travelling through a tunnel but this time it is a dark tunnel with a glowing light at the end.
+The next thing one knows one is again travelling through a tunnel but this time it is a dark tunnel with a glowing light at the end.
 The tunnel is the womb and the birth canal and the light is that which the newborn baby sees when it first opens its eyes.

 As said, all of this purportedly occurs within exactly 49 days and the individual remains conscious, or at least almost so, all the way through from beginning to end.
 But while all this is going on, there are monks and lamas who are chanting the words of the “Bardo Thodol” every day back on the physical plane, so as to attempt to safely guide the soul through its difficult and dangerous journey.
 They begin doing so almost as soon as the person has died and chant the first sections while seated next to the corpse, before it is taken away to be disposed of.
 They believe that the departed soul can hear them and thus be helped by the recited words of Padmasambhava.